The Lucky Penny Program

 • Illustration, book design, and production

-• Negotiation and contracting of a professional illustrator
+• Negotiation and contracting of a professional illustrator (author only)

 • Hardcover and eBook formats